top of page

 Meditation Tips for Beginners

-Unless you've been living in a cave on a deserted island for the last few years you'll have heard all about the benefits of meditation, how it can improve your mental, physical and spiritual wellbeing and how easy it is to start a daily meditation practise...
+Unless you've been living in a cave on a desert island for the last few years you'll have heard all about the benefits of meditation, how it can improve your mental, physical and spiritual wellbeing and how easy it is to start a daily meditation practise.

 The Buddha was once asked "What have you gained from Meditation?"